kitttn/temptest/Quick-Start-Guide.md

 * `./build_ara_image.sh ara svc/bdb2a

 Flash SVC firmware:
-Follow [this procedure](Flashing-images#load-firmware-image-to-svc-internal-flash-on-bdb) using the ELF  file `$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`.
+Follow [this procedure](Flashing-images#load-firmware-image-to-svc-internal-flash-on-bdb) using the ELF  file you just built:
+`$HOME/nuttx/build/ara-svc-bdb2a/images/nuttx`.

 --------------------------------------------------------------